gimbal-ghost/gg-default-gimbals/README.md

 # 👻 Gimbal Ghost Default Gimbals
-The default pre-rendered sticks and template for creating your own pre-rendered sticks in Gimbal Ghost.
-If you have some Blender and Python skillz you can use this repo as a template to create your own custom gimbals for use in Gimbal Ghost.
+The default pre-rendered sticks and template for creating pre-rendered sticks in Gimbal Ghost.

+The goal of this repo is to eventually provide users with a template to create their own gimbals for use in Gimbal Ghost.

 ## ⚙️ How It Works
 Gimbal Ghost's rendering speed relies on a pre-rendered set of gimbal images that are generated using the code and models in this repo.
 Here is a high level overview: